 The department provides opportunities to students from any major to participate in radio, video, drama, and student publications.
 This includes a sketch-comedy TV show, a student newspaper, several plays including one for freshmen and transfers only, and a film festival.

 The curriculum stresses speaking and writing skills but focuses on reality-based experiences with creative teams, real clients and productions.
-Students in the Bachelor of Science program are also part of an 8 credit hour agency experience.
 All students create or perform portfolio pieces.

 Each year, students win contests, attend conferences, do research, write and direct plays and work with clients.
 We’ve won as many as 20 state and national awards a year for student work.

 - SAU film/video students Karina Mora and Brendan Lay were on set for most of the 31-day shoot for the film, The Job, filming and editing material for the special features track on the DVD release of the film.
 The film stars Patrick Fleuger (Princess Diaries), Ron Perlman (Hellboy), Taryn Manning (White Oleander, The Twilight Zone) and Joe Pantliano (The Soprano’s).

 - Video/Film student Cy Young completed a year of shooting and editing for a project commissioned by the Dahlem Nature Conservancy.
 Young shot footage to showcase the Dahlem Environmental Nature Center in all four seasons and show highlights of programs it hosts throughout the year.
 Young was on-hand when the video was shown to 280 guests at the Conservancy’s first annual Benefit Breakfast and the kickoff of the Conservancy’s capital campaign.